mgrechanik/yii2-activefield-additional-error/README.md

-# Adding a special span to activefield with bootstrap error class .is-invalid to desired place of field template
+# Additional span with error class for ActiveField

 ## What is it about? <span id="demo"></span>